Back to Blog

 An Out-to-In Path is created when the club moves from outside the target line to inside.
 This is a common path among amateur golfers and often leads to slices or fade shots when combined with certain face angles.

 The club face angle is equally crucial to your shot shape and direction.
 It represents the direction your club face is pointing at impact relative to both the target line and your swing path.
 The face angle is actually responsible for the majority of your initial ball direction, making it a critical factor in shot control.
+One might even say that the club face angle is the most important aspect of your golf swing, determining the majority of your ball flight.

 There are three primary club face positions that determine your ball flight: